 Quality of hostels: the quality of hostels in Hanoi differs; a lot!
 You can stay in really bad hostels for 3-5€, or choose an epic one for 10€ per night.
 It is a totally different experience, no kidding.
 As a rule of thumb, we would recommend you never choosing the cheapest hostels in Hanoi and Vietnam.

-The cheapest ones do not include anything else except cockroaches and dirty linen.
+The hostels that offers lowest prices do not include anything else except cockroaches and dirty linen.
 We actually experiences this first-hand.
 Better invest 1-2€ per night and your experience will be a much better one.

 Scams: In Vietnam and Hanoi you will have the typical taxi-driver scam: Your hotel is full/ closed/ doesn’t exist.
 Do not fall for it.
 It is a common traveler scam to bring you to a different hostel or hotel and charge you more; plus the cab driver gets a cut from your payment.
 Do not fall for it!

 Communist Country: Vietnam is yet a communist country.
 Bear this in mind.
 Remain respectful.

 Visa: For entering Vietnam, you will need a visa.
 Check the Visa Section in this guide.

 Fun things to do Vietnam: We wrote a big guide on “best things to do in Vietnam“.
 If you start your adventure in Hanoi, read this guide – thank us later, it is packed with epic stuff!